 - Self-propelled aerators look like a three-wheeled gas mower on steroids.
 With one of these, you can aerate your yard much faster than with the manual kind.
 Buying one of these will put you out several thousand dollars, so they are normally rented.

 - Towable plug aerators make short work of wide expanses of lawn.
 One of these only costs a few hundred dollars, but you have to own a riding mower to hitch it to.

 You can rent both self-propelled and towable aerators from home improvement stores.
 If you don't want to do the aerating yourself, hire a lawn care company or landscaper to do it.

-Poking holes in a lawn with a spike isn't the same as aerating.
+Poking holes in a lawn with a spike isn’t the same as aerating.
 A piece of equipment with solid tines merely pokes holes without removing plugs of dirt from the ground.
-This isn't effective, because it actually compacts the soil around the hole.
+This isn’t effective, because it actually compacts the soil around the hole.
 There are three kinds of spike aerators: one that looks like a modified pitchfork; another that looks like a manual push mower, but with spikes instead of blades; and a kind that mounts to your shoes, something like cleats.
-Don't get a true plug or core aerator confused with one of these spike aerators.
+Don’t get a true plug or core aerator, which is what you need to use, confused with one of these spike aerators.

 How to Aerate a Lawn With a Manual Aerator

 Before you begin, stick a trowel into the lawn, remove it, and look at the tool.
 Aerating is easier when the soil is moderately moist.
 If the trowel has a lot of dirt sticking to it, the ground is too wet to aerate.

 - First, water the lawn to soften the ground.
 Aeration will be easiest if the ground is moist, though not soggy.

 - Place the tool on the ground with the prongs or tips facing down.
 Place your foot on the foot bar and push down fully into the earth.